PreMiD/PreMiD/apps/docs/troubleshooting/extglossary.md

 - Enable and/or disable the additional UI buttons on Discord.
 - These buttons give other users the ability to easily click "Watch" or "Listen" to join-in on the currently hooked media.
 - All presences with this option will function the same.

+> [!IMPORTANT]
-  - _Note: Previously a person could see their own buttons on a secondary device.
+> Previously a person could see their own buttons on a secondary device.
 This is no longer the case.
-Only other users can now see buttons._
+Only other users can now see buttons.

 **Show Title as Presence**
 - This changes the presence name from "Soundcloud" or "Netflix" to the media name.